hideodaikoku/silent-valley/content/blog/01-prologue/index.md

 ++

-A hooded figure stood above the puddle of blood from the remains of the boar's carcass. he had pale skin with silver white tattoos running like circuitry around his entire body. he was neither dead nor a live - but rather a ghost.
+A hooded figure stood above the puddle of blood from the remains of the boar's carcass. he had pale skin with silver white tattoos running like circuitry around his entire body. he was neither dead nor a live - silken and translucent like ghost of pale circuitry.

 >  **"+scent+"** he thought